 September 14,

 Avenue of the Giants is the old US 101 that runs through many groves of redwoods, many of them uncut forests.
 The Eternal Tree, top picture, is a large room created by a fire years ago but refined by a woodsplitter in the early 1900's.
-It served as a gift shop for many years but now is a free attraction
+It served as a gift shop for many years but now is a free attraction, complete with sky lights.

-, the car shows just how big these trees are.
+We stopped in one of the groves, the car shows just how big these trees are.
 We continued on to the drive thru tree where these"log homes" were and finished our drive at Korbly's Wood Products.

 Crescent City Museum